wambua-iv/my-learning-notes/Enterprise Engineering/Huawei Training/Storage.md

 |**Metadata Optimization**|Maintains deduplication indexes in-memory and on SSDs for fast access.|
 |**Multi-node Scaling**|In distributed systems (e.g., OceanStor), deduplication scales across nodes.|
 |**Integration with Compression**|Often used with compression to improve overall space savings.|

+End to End full mesh interconnection
+	- interconnect I/O modules are fully interconnected with all controllers in a controller enclosure
+		- Each FE interconnect module connects to all four controllers
+		- module can simultaneously access the four controllers with multi-channel technology in active-active mode
+	- any two controllers are directly connected by two links
+		- controllers in an enclosure are symmetrically connected by twelve 100 Gbit/s RDMA links
+		- Each module connects to the four controllers in a controller enclosure and can be accessed by the four controllers simultaneously